 - eight core units plus

-- four elective units (to be selected from the elective unites listed below or any endorsed Training Package at Diploma level or higher)
+- four elective units (which are listed below or from any endorsed Training Package at Diploma level or higher)

 This course is designed for those with some project coordination and project management experience, in particular: